brandazzle/movement-ontology/PDFs/Sound Studies/_Extract.md

 Extracting PDF Comments from Sound Studies
 PDF Page 2 on Sterne (2006) MP3.PDF has 3 Annots.
-PDF Page 1 on Cardoso (2019) Sound-Politics in Sao Paulo - 2 Of_Ears_and_Norms.pdf has 1 Annots.
 PDF Page 3 on Sterne (2006) MP3.PDF has 4 Annots.
 PDF Page 4 on Sterne (2006) MP3.PDF has 3 Annots.
 PDF Page 5 on Sterne (2006) MP3.PDF has 3 Annots.